Covering Yemen's 'forgotten' war | DW | 12.08.2019

 It was July when I got a call from Aden, Yemen's interim capital, saying that I had been granted an entry visa for the country.
 It had been almost a year since my first attempt to get into Yemen.
 I wondered whether it would actually work out this time, or if they would send me back at Amman airport, as they had done with so many other journalists already.

-I traveled from DW's studio in Lagos, Nigeria, to Cairo, then Amman and finally made it into Aden.
-I went on this long journey all by myself and without any television equipment.
-But once I set foot in Yemen, I was able to start shooting footage immediately thanks to the contact I had made with a local crew 10 months prior.
+I traveled from DW's studio in Lagos, Nigeria, to Cairo, then Amman, and finally into Aden, by myself and without any television equipment.
+Once I set foot in Yemen, I was able to start shooting footage immediately thanks to the contact I had made with a local crew 10 months prior.

 Read more: Into the unknown — African migrants in Yemen